outintech/nbjc-app/README.md

                 "anonymous": true,
                 "vibe_check": 3,
                 "rating": 4,
-                "content": "This is a great place to drink coffee."
+                "content": "This is a great place."
             }
         ],
         "phone": "+16466492774",